Seville Day Trips – 10 Great Cities Near Seville

 Cádiz travel guide

 Cádiz is the best place to go if you’re looking to do a day trip from Seville.
-It’s easy, affordable and super interesting.
+It’s easy to reach, affordable, and a super interesting place.

 It’s the oldest city in Spain – and also the oldest in all of Western Europe.